跳到主要内容

 Originally published on Medium by Ant Open Source.

-Just over three months ago, Ant Open Source and InclusionAI jointly released the very first Open Source LLM Development Landscape, along with a trend insights report.
+Just over three months ago, Ant Open Source and inclusionAI jointly released the very first Open Source LLM Development Landscape, along with a trend insights report.
 Our goal was simple: to highlight which projects in this fast-moving ecosystem are most worth tracking, using, and contributing to.

 That's why we're excited to unveil the 2.0 release of our Landscape — a refreshed view of the ecosystem, built with even more insights and context.
 With the 2.0 release, we also refreshed our methodology for mapping the ecosystem, surfacing a wave of previously overlooked projects while removing others that didn't make the cut.